Status

 Technology

-Description of Greencore Homes Ltd. Biond Panelised Timber Framed Building System
+Description of the Greencore Homes Ltd. Biond closed-panel timber framed building system

-The Greencore Homes Ltd. system is intended to be a ‘turnkey’ operation.
-The system is supplied as structural external wall cassettes for site assembly, with conventional timber-frame party/separating walls and internal wall panels.
-Upper floors and flat roofs are typically Cross Laminated Timber (CLT) panels, though metal web joists may be used in some instances.
-Pitched roofs may either be site installed utilizing standard trussed rafters or prefabricated roof cassettes.
+The Greencore Homes Ltd. Biond system is intended to be a ‘turnkey’ operation.
+The system is supplied as structural external wall cassettes for site assembly, with conventional timber frame party/separating walls and internal wall panels.
+Upper floors and flat roofs may be cross-laminated timber (CLT) panels, metal web joists or timber I-joists.
+Pitched roofs may be either site installed utilizing standard trussed rafters or prefabricated roof cassettes.
 The panels are transported to site and assembled upon a prepared sub-structure.
 The external and internal wall, floor panels and roofs are connected together to provide composite action in accordance with the structural engineer’s fixing specification to meet the requirements of the UK structural codes, and as specifically designed for each structure.
 External cladding, windows, doors, internal finishes and services are installed on site.
 The system may be used for single houses, semi-detached, terraced, apartment blocks and commercial premises up to four storeys in height.

-• Minimum 50mm ventilated cavity behind conventional masonry cavity;
+• Minimum 50mm ventilated and drained cavity behind conventional masonry cladding;

-• Minimum 25mm ventilated and drained cavity behind external wall claddings, or as required by the manufacturer;
+• Minimum 25mm drained cavity behind external wall claddings, or as required by the system designer (open jointed and rainscreen systems utilising pressure equalisation may require a wider cavity to be effective)

-• Greencore Construction Ltd. must be contracted for the design, manufacture, supply and erection of the structure;
+• Greencore Homes Ltd. must be contracted for the design, manufacture, supply and erection of the structure;

-• A qualified structural engineer suitably experienced in the design of this type of structure must be engaged for the structural analysis and design.
+• A qualified structural engineer suitably experienced in the design of this type of structure must be engaged for the structural design and analysis.

 Back to database